RenardDesNeiges/EpidemicsSimulator/readme.md

 The hidden variables are the exposed and recovered variables. (**Should we give an approximation of the recovered ?**).

 The MDP is defined in such a way that the actor network has to make one decision per week.
-We define the action space as follows :
+We define the action space as follows (not really approachable with Deep Q Learning):
 - confinement (per city)
 - Isolation (block the in and outgoing roads, per-city)
 - pay for exceptional hospital beds (per-city)
+- subsidize vaccination (country-wide)

+Alternative action space any combination of :

+- confinement (country-wide)
+- Isolation (country-wide)
+- pay for (country-wide)
 - subsidize vaccination (country-wide)

 The reward is computed as follows :